milenaescobar/Wellbeing-Factors/README.md

 ## Code:
 Scripts for data preprocessing, analysis, and models can be found in the /code folder.
 The analysis.R script is the main file that runs the full analysis.
-Logs:

-Check the /logs folder for logs related to data preprocessing, model results, and errors encountered during the analysis.
-Documentation:

 ## Data Sources
 World Happiness Report: Provides the Life Ladder index, a measure of subjective well-being across countries.